UK nutrition strategy emphasizes the ‘1000-day window’ from conception to two years of age

-Nutrition has become a top priority for the UK government’s development agenda.
+Nutrition has become a top priority for the United Kingdom (UK) government’s development agenda.
 The UK has played a role in mobilizing the global community to combat undernutrition.
-The UK hosted the ‘Hunger Summit’ during the London Olympics in 2012, and in June 2013 co-hosted the Nutrition for Growth (N4G) Summit, whose aim was to transform millions of lives worldwide by galvanizing global efforts to tackle undernutrition.
+The UK hosted the ‘Hunger Summit’ during the London Olympics in 2012, and in June 2013 co-hosted the Nutrition for Growth (N4G) Summit, which aimed to galvanize global efforts to tackle undernutrition.

-At the N4G summit, the UK committed to significantly scale up its nutrition investments over the period 2013-2020, by 1) providing an additional US$573 million (£375 million) for direct nutrition programs compared with 2010 spend, 2) unlocking a further US$428 million (£280 million) for direct nutrition programs to match new financial commitments by other donors, and 3) providing US$922 million (£604 million) to address the underlying causes of undernutrition over the same period (2013 to 2020).
+At the N4G summit, the UK committed to significantly scale up its nutrition investments over the period 2013 to 2020, by 1) providing an additional £375 million (US$573 million) for direct nutrition programs compared with 2010 spend, 2) unlocking a further £280 million (US$428 million) for direct nutrition programs to match new financial commitments by other donors, and 3) providing £604 million (US$922 million) to address the underlying causes of undernutrition over the same period (2013 to 2020).